 What causes the characteristic rigid abdomen found in the patient with peritonitis?

-Inflamed peritoneum resulting in reflex abdominal muscle spasm
+c.
+Inflamed peritoneum, resulting in reflex abdominal muscle spasm

-Leakage of intestinal bacteria into the blood and the peritoneal cavity.
+a.
+Leakage of intestinal bacteria into blood and the peritoneal cavity

 How does pelvic inflammatory disease frequently lead to bacterial peritonitis?

-Infection spreads through the fallopian tubes directly into the peritoneal cavity
+c.
+Infection spreads through the fallopian tubes directly into the peritoneal cavity.

 Choose the significant change in arterial blood gases expected with prolonged severe vomiting: